 - The greater likelihood of effective engagement with the plan by the child / young person themselves;

 There are a number of barriers to participation.
 Broadly speaking these are:

-Derbyshire County Council has a number of formal processes for seeking the Participation and consultation of children and young people.
+The council has a number of formal processes for seeking the participation and consultation of children and young people.
 Staff, carers, managers and others who come into contact with children are encouraged and enabled to see each and every interaction as a potential opportunity to develop trust and confidence such that children and young people feel able to confide and state their views and preferences in matters that affect them.

 Enabling children and young people who have not previously had opportunities to express their views is demanding and can be challenging work that requires creativity, empathy and resilience on the part of the worker.
 Consultations need to be planned for, reflected on and, if necessary, returned to in order that children and young people are given every opportunity to express their views.

 In order for them to express views about matters that affect them it is also vital that children and young people are in possession of information and have experiences that enable them to make informed choices.

 If participation is not possible or is restricted for whatever reason, steps should be taken to ensure those affected are informed of decisions as soon as practicable after they are made, and an explanation for the decision given, together with the opportunity to make a comment and express their views.

 If it is then felt that a different decision may have been appropriate, steps should be taken to reconsider the decision.